zio/zio/docs/datatypes/stm.md

 Software Transactional Memory (STM) is a technique which allows composition of arbitrary atomic operations.
 It is the software analog of transactions in database systems.
 STM can perform groups of memory operations in an atomic fashion.
-The API is based on `Control.Concurrent.STM` although the implementation is completely different.
+The API is inspired by Haskell's [STM library](http://hackage.haskell.org/package/stm-2.5.0.0/docs/Control-Concurrent-STM.html) although the implementation in ZIO is completely different.

 STM brings several advantages over traditional low-level locking mechanisms:
 * **Compositionality**